fastlane/fastlane/fastlane/docs/Codesigning/Troubleshooting.md

 If a certificate gets revoked, all connected provisioning profiles get invalidated.
 This however might not immediately show up in your local keychain.

 1. Open the [Developer Portal](https://developer.apple.com/account/ios/certificate/)
-- Verify your certificates are valid, and didn't expire or got revoked
+- Verify your certificates are valid, and didn't expire or get revoked
 - Switch to the Provisioning Profiles and make sure the profiles you want to use are all still valid
   1. If your profile is invalid or expired, you can easily fix it:
     1. If you're using [match](https://fastlane.tools/match), run `match` with `force` enabled